Moving To Spain? See the Safest Places to Live in Barcelona

 Popular with families who want close access to the beach without giving up access to the city center, the areas of Bogatell and Ciutadella are lively on weekends.
 Both the Casino Barcelona and a long list of trendy nightclubs on the Barcelona beach are located here.

 This barrio has posh shopping, modernist architecture, and busy streets.
-“Eixample” translates to “extension” and it really does feel like a more modern extension of old Barcelona.
+“Eixample” translates to “extension,” and it really does feel like a more modern extension of old Barcelona.
 Everything is just a bit more spacious, shiny, and new here.

 El Born offers a little bit of everything.
-It is close to the beach and has a good nightlife with plenty of popular bars and restaurants.
-The streets of El Born can best be described as a labyrinth and a lot of expats love the neighborhood’s cozy feel.
+It is close to the beach and has good nightlife with plenty of popular bars and restaurants.
+The streets of El Born can best be described as a labyrinth, and a lot of expats love the neighborhood’s cozy feel.
 However, it is best to check with a local friend or real estate agent to determine which small streets are best avoided after dark.

 If you had to name one barrio as the least safe place to live in Barcelona, El Raval would probably be the one.
 But that does not tell the whole story.
 While there are definitely seedy sections that are best avoided, El Raval can also feel laid back, authentic, and full of personality.
-Sure, certain areas are not exactly the cleanest, and still, others are not exactly the homiest with scores of stag parties passing through.
-But there is something about El Raval that a lot of people just love.
+Sure, certain areas are not exactly the cleanest, and still, others are not exactly the homiest, with scores of stag parties passing through.
+But there is something about El Raval that a lot of people love.

-If Gràcia feels a bit different from the rest of Barcelona, it is for good reason.
+If Gràcia feels a bit different from the rest of Barcelona, it is for a good reason.
 This neighborhood was actually an independent town until the late 19th century.
 It has a large population of seniors, many of whom are part of families that have lived in Gràcia for generations.
-Gràcia also has a growing population of millennials who are falling in love with the area’s bohemian, independent vibe.
+Gràcia also has a growing population of millennials falling in love with the area’s bohemian, independent vibe.
 It is a safe, quirky, homey area.